Sustainability & Social Impact Glossary

 The converging and overlapping fields of sustainability, social purpose, and impact measurement are complicated and technical, at best.
 The alphabet soup of three-letter acronyms (TLAs!) can make already confusing fields seem even harder to approach.
 Here’s our glossary of terms, frameworks, and TLAs.

-President and CEO of Junxion, Mike is an accomplished entrepreneur, consultant and advisor.
-He's spent more than 20 years working to catalyse social responsibility and sustainability with organizations on four continents.
+President and CEO of Junxion, Mike has spent more than 20 years working to catalyse social responsibility and sustainability.

 B Corp – A company that has met high standards of social and environmental performance, as determined by the B Corporation certification process.
 Also used to refer to the movement of businesses that are all Certified B Corporations.
 B is always written simply as B but it originally stood for ‘benefit’—a private business that also has public benefits.